vatlab/vat-docs/content/Documentation/vtools Commands/update.md

 Option `--from_stat` adds fields to variant tables with summary statistics from sample genotypes.
 This parameter accepts expressions in the format of `VAR_INFO=FUNC(GENO_INFO)` where `VAR_INFO` is the variant information field to be added or updated, `FUNC` is a function or expression, and `GENO_INFO` is genotype or genotype info.
 If you are only interested in genotype statistics, some specially defined `FUNC(GENO_INFO)` can be used.
 A list of acceptable aggregating functions is available [here][5].

-(:toggleexample Examples: statistics of genotype info fields:) Each genotype in our samples has a field `DP`, which is the coverage depth.
+<details><summary> Examples: statistics of genotype info fields</summary> Each genotype in our samples has a field `DP`, which is the coverage depth.
 To assess the quality of a variant, it is useful to calculate average depth across all samples as a variant info field.
 The aggregating function to use is `avg`: